Questions regarding layoff and preferential rehire that have been fielded by our ELR team:

 - > Career Counseling Services: Confidential, cost-free, individualized career counseling services, resources from the Career Management Library, and reduced fee programs for job-related training and development.

-For more information, please see the layoff website page.
+For more information, please see the layoff resources page.

 - What is the STOP program?

 Special Transfer Opportunity Program (STOP).
 STOP is coordinated by the Dean’s/Vice Chancellor’s offices and allows departments to fill positions within their units that have not yet been designated for open recruitment.
 These positions may be filled through the internal, voluntary transfer of staff employees who have been identified for layoff.